dmarticus/dmarticus.github.io/_posts/2025-11-07-spinning-plates.md

 Here’s my current plan; future-me can come back and roast me if I bail on any of it:

 1. Treat LLMs like power tools, not autopilot.
-   For routine work — CRUD, migrations, boilerplate tests, glue code — I’m fine going full plate-spinner: optimize dotfiles, chain prompts, let the machines churn as long as tests are green.
+   For routine work — CRUD, migrations, boilerplate tests, glue code — I’m fine going full plate-spinner: let the machines churn as long as tests are green.
 For hard problems, default to "rubber duck that can autocomplete," not "Boss, do my job."

 2. Steal Karpathy’s split-brain approach.
    During normal dev, lean more into in-editor tab completion and inline comments as the primary interface, instead of bouncing to a giant chat window for everything.
 During learning time, pick one repo / concept, put it on one side of the screen, and type it all out manually on the other.
 No copy-paste, minimal autocomplete, maximal attention.